Radiant Radish: Operations

 Nolan wrote about the experience in his 1971 cover story for Rolling Stone, "The Beach Boys: A California Saga".
 Biographer Peter Ames Carlin later wrote: "Nolan was less surprised by the robe than by the simple fact that the man wearing it was a millionaire rock star whose penchant for seclusion had become nearly as famous as the many hit songs he had written and produced.
 Just three years after writing and producing 'Good Vibrations', Brian Wilson was selling vitamins out of a health food store in West Hollywood."

 Closure

-The Radiant Radish closed in late 1971 (and not 1970, as is usually reported: there's an article about the store in the National Enquirer dated October 31, 1971) due to unprofitable produce expenditures and Wilson's lack of business acumen.
-In 2015, when asked what his favorite part about running the store was, Wilson responded: "The cash register."
-In the shop during 1970, he met journalist and radio presenter Jack Rieley, who would manage the Beach Boys and act as Wilson's principal lyricist for a brief period.
+The Radiant Radish was closed by 1970 due to unprofitable produce expenditures and Wilson's lack of business acumen.
+In 2015, Wilson said his favorite part about running the store was the cash register.
+He also met journalist and radio presenter Jack Rieley at the store, who would manage the Beach Boys and act as Wilson's principal lyricist for a brief period.